Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 Dr. Andrew Woods presses a simple but decisive point:

 > “So what do you have in Matthew 3:2?
 You just have the word ‘Kingdom’ and it’s not defined.
 So I’m not free to pour into that word another definition.
-What I am obligated under God to do is to search the Old Testament and figure out how prior revelation defines that term; *it is the geo-political and spiritual rule of Christ manifested on planet earth*… and you see, the amillennial system… completely pours a bunch of meaning in that word Kingdom that you’re not going to find anywhere in the Old Testament.”
-(The Coming Kingdom 08.
-The Kingdom Offered - Matthew 3:2, 42:05,  https://www.youtube.com/playlist?list=PLJ5WZ9aWBhyi3bHbotTG1iONLkMn-Ck-b)
+What I am obligated under God to do is to search the Old Testament and figure out how prior revelation defines that term; *it is the geo-political and spiritual rule of Christ manifested on planet earth*… and you see, the amillennial system… completely pours a bunch of meaning in that word Kingdom that you’re not going to find anywhere in the Old Testament.”[^2]

 Woods’ point is hermeneutically airtight:
 <span class="kingdom-gold">If Jesus does not redefine the term, the Old Testament remains the authoritative dictionary.</span>